kadamwhite/cartocacoethes/README.md

 wp plugin activate --all;
 '

-# Finally, regenerate thumbnails to force use of local files instead of Jetpack's CDN.
-# (This will take a long time.)
-vagrant ssh -c 'wp media regenerate --yes'
 ```

 5. Once you have varified that the site is working correctly, delete the database backup file (`chassis-backup.sql`).